This is a draft style guide, last modifed on 2020-08-30.

 - Use serial commas.

 - No spaces around em-dashes, except when one ends a sentence which does not end in a quote.
 Then there is a space following the em-dash but still not one before.
 And vice-versa when an em-dash begins a sentence.
+For uses of 2 or 3 em-dashes, see the CMS.

 - An ellipsis is a single character with three dots.
 It is used to indicate missing text.
 At the beginning of a sentence, it is followed by a space.
 At the end of a sentence it is preceded by a space.
 (Since the ellipsis necessarily indicates that the sentence is unfinished, there is no punctuation at the end of the sentence in question.)
 If the ellipsis indicates missing text in the middle of a sentence it is surrounded by spaces.
-If it separates whole sentences, indicating entire missing sentences, it is also surrounded by spaces, but the previous sentence ends with its normal form of punctuation, including a period. (so that would be “dot space ellipsis space”)
+If it separates whole sentences, indicating entire missing sentences, it is also surrounded by spaces, but the previous sentence ends with its normal form of punctuation, including a period (so that would be “dot space ellipsis space”).

 - Follow American quoting conventions.